Community Standards FAQs

 - an incident presents unusually serious circumstances, ongoing risks to persons or property, or other complex concerns.

 In these situations, the appropriate sanctions are determined on a case-by-case basis in light of the circumstances.
 Generally, these situations result in sanctions that exceed the standard sanction.

 Can standard sanctions be reduced in specific cases?

 Standard sanctions are rarely reduced.
-However, the presence of substantial mitigating or other appropriate circumstances may result in the reduction of a standard sanction at the discretion of the associate dean of student affairs for community standards, the SDC, or the vice president for student life and dean of student affairs.
+However, the presence of substantial mitigating or other appropriate circumstances may result in the reduction of a standard sanction at the discretion of the associate dean of students, the SDC, or the dean of students.

 How does dishonesty impact sanctions?

-Some students believe that by lying or providing false evidence to the SDC or associate dean of student affairs for community standards that they will not be held accountable for the charges brought against them.
+Some students believe that by lying or providing false evidence to the SDC or associate dean of students that they will not be held accountable for the charges brought against them.
 Students should be advised that all testimony and evidence presented at hearings are subject to scrutiny and verification.
 Students who are dishonest or present false information will face further disciplinary action and more severe sanctions.